squidfunk/mkdocs-material/docs/bug-report/index.md

 ## Incomplete issues

-Please understand, that we reserve us the right to close incomplete issues which do not contain minimal reproductions, or do not adhere to the quality standards and requirements mentioned in this document.
-Issues can be reopened, when the missing information has been provided.
+Please understand that we reserve the right to close incomplete issues which do not contain minimal reproductions or do not adhere to the quality standards and requirements mentioned in this document.
+Issues can be reopened when the missing information has been provided.